Image via Wikipedia

 Today I am taking a few quiet moments to reflect on my blessings.
 This Thanksgiving, I find myself feeling the most thankful for being a blogger/writer.

-about my ongoing health problems beyond the somewhat impersonal en-mass e-mail.
+I started blogging as a way to better communicate with family and friends about my ongoing health problems beyond the somewhat impersonal en-mass e-mail.
 I wanted to create a place to receive updates from me that anyone could access from anywhere, whenever they wanted.
 I wanted to give everyone a choice rather than another e-mail to read (or delete.)

 I truly had no idea that, by blogging, I would be joining a community.
 In this past year of active blogging and participation in the patient blogger community, I have experienced: